 - Fundamental

 - o relevance

-- faithful representation
+- o faithful representation

 - Enhancing

-- comparability
+- o comparability

-- verifiability
+- o verifiability

-- o timeliness
+- $\circ$ timeliness

-- understandability
+- o understandability

 The Code also includes consideration of materiality as a qualitative characteristic and the Framework considers it as part of the fundamental characteristic of relevance.

 2. Accruals of Income and Expenditure